 This small town has been given the orange flag award by the Italian Touring Club.
 It’s a beautiful example of a relaxing spot to kick back for a couple of days.
 There’s a ridge in the city on a tufa giving access to a panoramic view of the surroundings.
-The area is known for producing products of great quality that are exported all over the world and even throughout Italy.
+The area is also famous for producing food and drink of great quality, which is sold all over the world and throughout Italy.
 Falanghina, a DOC designated wine, and Annurca, a high quality oil, are just a couple of examples.
 Many buildings in the city are well worth visiting.
-The Cathedral of the Assumption is particularly lovely, completed in 970 AD.
+The Cathedral of the Assumption, completed in 970 AD, is particularly lovely.
 The frescos of the Ducal Castle are also magnificent and the castle was built by the Longobards.

 In 2019, Matera was named the European Capital of Culture.
-It is also named the city of the stones, for its rock carved historical center.
+It is also called the city of stones, due its historical center carved out of rock.
 This is located next to a massive gorge, cut deep into the rock dividing the territory.
-The historical area is the main area that people come to visit in the city., called the Sassi, and home to the Sasso Barisano which is the heart of the old city area.
-The second area looks as a makeshift amphitheater with cave home carved into the rock, called Sasso Cavesoso.
-This city is protected by UNESCO and is also home to many famous churches, such as San Pietro Barisano.
+The historical area is the most important to visit.
+It’s called the Sassi, and home to the Sasso Barisano, which is the heart of the old city area.
+This city is protected by UNESCO and is home to many famous churches, such as San Pietro Barisano.
 It’s the biggest church made of rock in the city and has been recently restored to its former glory.

-Near the famous area of Bari, Altamura is a great small town to relax for a couple days.
-It’s main attraction area is its historical center and also the food and wine culture.
+Near the famous area of Bari, Altamura is a great small town to relax in for a couple days.
+Its main attraction is the historical center but people also the food and the wine.
 It’s mandatory to taste the main food and wine of the region, such as the focaccia with scaldatecli and tomatoes.
 Coming off of the historical center are squares with unique one-way windows, characteristic of the city.
-It has dinosaur remains dating back to the Cretaceous period and also evidence of its Saracen origins and additional population by Frederick the II.
-The latter is the responsible for the construction of the cathedral.
+Altamura also has dinosaur remains dating back to the Cretaceous period and a cathedral built by Frederick the II.

-The city of Lecce is probably the most trendy.
-It’s home to many clubs, art, and glamorous cultural entertainment events.
+The city of Lecce is probably the most trendy one on this list.
+It is home to many clubs, art, and glamorous cultural entertainment events.
 Food and wine tours, the sandy beaches, and transparent seas make this area an amazing and unforgettable vacation spot.
-The narrow alleyways and baroque style architecture, in particular the churches are the charm of the town.
-The Roman amphitheater, the Basilica of Santa Croce,, and Palazzo del Seggio are special architectural wonders of the city.
-Salento, the region in which this province is found is famous for its wines and relaxation opportunities.
+The narrow alleyways and baroque style architecture, in particular the churches, are the charm of the town.
+The Roman amphitheater, the Basilica of Santa Croce, and the Palazzo del Seggio are special architectural wonders of the city.
+Finally, Salento, the region in which this city is found, is famous for its wines and its relaxing atmosphere.

 In the south of Sicily, the southernmost of the southern towns of this article, lies Agrigento.
-The history and natural beauty of this city is beyond what you could imagine.
+The history and natural beauty of this city are beyond your imagination.
 It features large intimidating cliff sides that hang over the sea.
-Visit this coast at night for a starlit sky unlike anything you’ve ever seen before.
-The main attraction is the Valley of the Temples, a massive park that takes over most of the area.
+Also, visit the coast at night for a starlit sky unlike anything you’ve ever seen before.
+The main attraction is the Valley of the Temples, a massive park that takes up most of the area.
 This archaeological site features the famous Scala dei Turchi, a must-see at sunset when visiting this city.